interflop/verificarlo/doc/01-Install.md

 Please ensure that Verificarlo's dependencies are installed on your system:

   * LLVM, clang and opt from 4.0 up to 15.0, http://clang.llvm.org/
-  * gcc from 4.9
+  * gcc from 7
   * autotools (automake, autoconf)
   * libtool
   * flang for Fortran support (optional)
-  * python3 with the following packages :
+  * python3.8 or above with the following packages :
     * numpy
     * scipy (version 1.5.0 or above)
     * bigfloat